Back to all fellows

 Biography

-Based in Karachi, Pakistan, Hajra is an independent curator invested in creating occasions for alternate discourses in contemporary art practice.
-Her interest lies in practices navigating socio political and urban infrastructures in the transitory landscape of South Asian cities.
-She has a focus on exploring the potentiality and materiality of spaces and mediums, employing interdisciplinary modes of knowledge production in her projects.
-She is also a core member of the Tentative Collective, a gathering of artists, curators, educators interested in engaging with the specificities and commonalities of modernity in rapidly growing cities of the global south, who work site specifically in response to the cities they inhabit, creating poetic and ephemeral moments in conversation with the city’s infrastructures.
+Hajra Haider Karrar is a curator and writer invested in articulating questions that destabilize and reconfigure colonial and capital paradigms underlying knowledge production by working through ancestral and affective epistemes.
+She is curator at SAVVY Contemporary: The Laboratory of Form-Ideas, Berlin, and the guest curator of Colomboscope IX, 2026.
+Formerly, Hajra was chief curator of the IVS Gallery and faculty of visual arts at the Indus Valley School of Art and Architecture, Karachi; and a core member of the Tentative Collection, a gathering of artists, curators and educators interested in engaging with the specificities and commonalities of modernity in rapidly growing cities of the global south, who work site specifically in response to the cities they inhabit, creating poetic and ephemeral moments in conversation with the city’s infrastructures.

 • She has also initiated a long-term research project conducting a Drawing Survey of Pakistani Contemporary Art 1980 – 2016 which was set off by the exhibition What is Seen and Not Seen With or Without Seeing, focusing on 12 artists, all trained at the same institution during this period.